Robertschris44/animal-app/README.md

 ## Tail wind & CSS
-input the tail wind from work inside of html to use instead of bootstrap created a css style sheet for more in depth editing when needed
+input the tail wind from work inside of html to use instead of bootstrap created a css style sheet for more in depth editing when needed adding style to submit form options with tail wind